- Fantastic Team

 If no damage was done, the landlord can’t deduct money just because a pet was in the house.
 This applies even if the tenancy agreement does not allow to keep pets.

-If your property has a patio deck, garden area, driveway or a parking lot, all these areas are either assigned as in the housing agreement.
-Don’t forget that they fall in your tenant cleaning responsibilities too!
+If your property has a patio deck, garden area, driveway or parking lot, all these areas are either assigned as in the housing agreement.
+Don’t forget that they fall into your tenant cleaning responsibilities too!
+For a full list of everything that needs to be cleaned at the end of your tenancy agreement, see our end-of-tenancy clean checklist.

 Visit the main website to learn about our end of tenancy cleaning solution for when you move out.

-Ordinary wear and tear is damage that naturally occurs in property due to aging and utilization.
+Ordinary wear and tear is damage that naturally occurs in property due to ageing and utilization.
 This is contrary to damage caused by tenants as a result of negligence, carelessness or abuse.

 In the guide below we are going to provide examples of normal wear and tear vs damage caused by the tenants.